Ice-Teaist/Adaptive-SCF-ELK-7.2.42/README.md

 1	:  adaptive preconditioning;
 2	:  Kerker preconditioning.

-In addition, we provided some examples (in "EXAMPLE" directory) for users reference and use.
+In addition, we provided some examples (in "EXAMPLE" directory) as users references.